hirl-team/HIRL/README.md

 # HIRL: A General Framework for Hierarchical Image Representation Learning

-This repository provides the PyTorch implementation of *HIRL: A General Framework for Hierarchical Image Representation Learning* and the re-implementations of multiple superior image self-supervised learning (SSL) methods.
+This repository provides the PyTorch implementation of the paper [HIRL: A General Framework for Hierarchical Image Representation Learning](https://arxiv.org/pdf/xxx.pdf) and the re-implementations of multiple superior image self-supervised learning (SSL) methods.
 This repository contains complete source code and model weights to reproduce the results in the paper.

 <p align="center">
   <img src="resources/framework.png" />